DiamondJdev/DiamondJdev/README.md

-- 👋 Hi, I’m @DiamondJdev
+- Hey, I'm @DiamondJdev
-- 👀 I’m interested in all things C
+- Rockets are my thing, just saying
-- 🌱 I’m currently learning java
+- I’m currently learning advanced C++
-- 💞️ I’m looking to collaborate on leave_me_alone.java
+- I’m looking for someone interested in collabrating with a game/app
-- 📫 How to reach me, you don't

-/*
-go
-away
-*/
+- If you need me, just dm :/